KevinWorkman/HappyCoding/tutorials/google-cloud/java-8/_posts/2019-03-24-datastore.md

 At this point you should be familiar with App Engine and servlets.

-This tutorial introduces Datastore, which allows us to store data.
+This tutorial introduces Datastore, which lets us store data.

 # Post Requests